-The closing bid price of NexGen was \$2.60 on September 30, 2018 compared to \$1.71 on September 30, 2019.
+The closing bid price of NexGen was \$1.71 on September 30, 2019 compared to \$2.31 on September 30, 2020.

-The fair value of the Company's NexGen investment can be vulnerable to market fluctuations during periods of significant broader market volatility or volatility experienced by the uranium sector, in addition to company-specific factors, all of which are beyond the Company's control.
+The fair value of the Company's NexGen investment can be vulnerable to market fluctuations during periods of significant broader market volatility or volatility experienced by the uranium sector, in addition to company-specific factors.
+The market and company-specific factors that affect the share price of NexGen are beyond the Company's control.